2023–24 North Carolina Tar Heels men's basketball team

-Previous Season
+Previous season

 After starters Caleb Love, R. J. Davis, Armando Bacot, and Leaky Black, who had been key pieces in the 2021–22 team's National Runner-Up finish, decided to return for the 2022–23 season, the Tar Heels earned the No. 1 ranking in the preseason AP Poll.
 Despite the lofty expectations and desires to win the championship that had narrowly eluded them the season prior, the 2022–23 Tar Heels struggled mightily, finishing the season 20–13 (11–9 in conference play) and missing the NCAA tournament altogether.
 The 2022–23 team became the first preseason No. 1 to miss the NCAA tournament since the field expanded to 64 teams in 1985.
 After missing the "big dance," the Tar Heels issued a statement declining a bid for the NIT.

-Bacot, despite battling ankle and shoulder injuries that kept him out of several games, proved to be one of the lone bright spots on the season, as neither Love, Davis, nor Black returned to their form from the 2022 tournament run.
+Bacot, despite battling ankle and shoulder injuries that caused him to miss some time, proved to be one of the lone bright spots on the season, as neither Love, Davis, nor Black returned to their form from the 2022 tournament run.
 Bacot set all-time program records for career double-doubles by passing Billy Cunningham's school record of 61, and he also became the all-time leading rebounder in program history by passing Tyler Hansbrough's record as well.

 Offseason

-After declining the NIT bid, the Tar Heels' 2023 offseason began sooner than many expected.
-On March 13, 2023, the Transfer Portal officially opened, and the Tar Heels immediately lost players, with first-year forward Tyler Nickel and senior Justin McKoy both entering the portal.
-Leaky Black and Pete Nance, who had both used their extra year of eligibility provided by the COVID-19 Pandemic, departed as well.
+After declining a bid to the NIT, the offseason began sooner than many in Chapel Hill had expected.
+On March 13, 2023, the Transfer Portal officially opened, and like many other programs, the Tar Heels immediately lost players, with first-year reserve forward Tyler Nickel and senior Justin McKoy both entering the portal.
+Nickel transferred to Virginia Tech, and McKoy chose to spend his final season of eligibility at Hawaii.

-A few days later, sophomore guard/forward Dontrez Styles also announced his intentions to leave the Tar Heels and enter the transfer portal.
+Following Nickel and McKoy, sophomore guard/forward Dontrez Styles announced his intentions to leave the Tar Heels and enter the transfer portal.
+He committed to Georgetown in April.

-Doubt remains as to whether starters Love, Davis, and Bacot (who has a 5th year available due to COVID), or any of the other players from the 22–23 team with remaining eligibility, will enter the transfer portal, go pro, or return to Chapel Hill for the 2023–24 season.
+Puff Johnson also entered his name into the transfer portal, on March 22, 2023.
+He later committed to Penn State.

+Leaky Black and Pete Nance, who had both used their extra year of eligibility provided by the COVID-19 pandemic for the 2022–23 season also left the team, as both had their eligibility expire after using their fifth-year options.

+Later that week, both R.J.
+Davis and Armando Bacot announced their decisions to return for another season in Chapel Hill.

+Reserve forward Will Shaver announced his intentions to enter the transfer portal on March 25, 2023.
+After originally committing to Belmont, Shaver announced in a tweet that he had reopened his transfer recruitment.
+He later committed to UAB, deciding to return to his hometown of Birmingham.